carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

  If set, ignore instructions that do not have a sched class (class idx = 0).

 .. option:: -mcpu=<cpu name>

  If set, measure the cpu characteristics using the counters for this CPU.
 This is useful when creating new sched models (the host CPU is unknown to LLVM).

+.. option:: --dump-object-to-disk=true

+ By default, llvm-exegesis will dump the generated code to a temporary file to enable code inspection.
+You may disable it to speed up the execution and save disk space.

 EXIT STATUS
 -----------